kennethy/rust-lang/ch17.oop/README.md

 **Encapsulation that hides Implementation Details**

-Control encapuslation with `pub` keyword.
+Control encapuslation with the `pub` keyword.

 **Inheritance as a Type System and As Code Sharing**